UConn demolishes Gonzaga to reach 1st Final Four in 9 years

 Jackson, who had a complete game with eight points, nine rebounds and 10 assists, chimed in: “But we never left.”

 In fact, the Huskies left their paw prints all over the regional, the first NCAA tournament games ever played in Las Vegas.
-And they ran over Gonzaga in ending the college career of All-American forward Drew Timme, who reiterated this week he would enter the NBA draft rather than come back for a fifth year afforded by the NCAA due to the COVID-19 pandemic.
+They ran over Gonzaga in ending the college career of All-American forward Drew Timme, who reiterated this week that he would enter the NBA draft rather than come back for a fifth year afforded by the NCAA due to the COVID-19 pandemic.

 Timme was saddled with foul trouble, picking up his third and fourth fouls within the first 2:21 of the second half.
 Gonzaga was down 10 points at the time.
 The fourth foul seemed especially iffy, with an inadvertent elbow toward Jackson’s head, but Timme went to the bench.